forbearing/k8s/README.md

-## How to delete k8s deployment by handler.
+## How to delete deployment resources by handler.

 ```go
 package main